etichy/grafana-swis-datasource/README.md

 SWIS (SolarWinds Information Service) uses SWQL language - [learn more](https://github.com/solarwinds/OrionSDK/wiki/About-SWIS)

-DataSource connect to SWIS HTTTP REST endpoint, unfortunately this endpoint doesn't support CORS.
-That means we can connect only via Server(default).
-And due to self-signed certificate you need to check option 'Skip TLS Verify'.
+DataSource connects to SWIS HTTP REST endpoint.
+Unfortunately this endpoint doesn't support CORS so can connect only via Server(default) and due to self-signed certificate we need to check option 'Skip TLS Verify'.
 [Connection example](./docs/img/datasource_connect.jpg)

+# Series:
-Write SWQL queries to be used as Metric series or regular table.
-For Series there has to be defined time column.
-As metric is taken first string column or next data column in row.
-In case there's multiple data columns, each column is taken as metrix suffix
+Write SWQL queries to be used as Metric series.
+For Series there has to be defined time column and as metric is taken first string column.
+In case there's multiple data columns, each column is taken as metrix suffix.

-Optional:
-  - return column named <i>metric</i> to represent the series name.
-  - If multiple value columns are returned the metric column is used as prefix.
-  - If no column named metric is found the column name of the value column is used as series name
+This logic was taken from original ms sql grafana data source.

 Table:
 - return any set of columns